jarrenb/playdown/readme.md

 screenplay formatting software is expensive

+and writing in the format of a screenplay isn't always good for those sweet creative juices

 as a writer i have found myself moving away from microsoft word and towards writing markdown. it's cleaner. it doesn't make assumptions about formatting. i can write markdown in any editor i want not named microsoft word. markdown is very nice and cool. i think it would be cool if people could write screenplays in the same way that people write stuff in markdown

 so that's what i'm attempting with this project